Shreyas1702/Image-Forgery/README.md

 # Detectify
-It is a website that uses CNN and ELA techniques for Image Forgery Detection - TY Mini Project
+Detectify is a image forgery detection website and is a part of TY Mini Project.
+Note: Model not included due to large size.